What is a Fat transfer?

-The terms Fat Transfer, Fat Injections, Autologous Fat Transfer, and Fat Grafting all refer to the process of taking fat from an unwanted area (or areas) of your body and re-injecting purified adipose fat tissue into another area of your body.
-The goal of the procedure is to add fullness to the area which receives the fat grafts.
+The terms Fat Transfer, Fat Injections, Autologous Fat Transfer, and Fat Grafting all refer to the process of taking fat from an unwanted area (or areas) of your body and re-injecting purified adipose fat tissues into another area (or areas) of your body.
+The goal of any fat transfer procedure is to add fullness to the area which receives the fat grafts.
 Fat injections are commonly made to the face, lips, buttocks or hands.
 With the face, fat can be transferred to the cheeks, nasolabial folds, jawline, and the lower eye area.
 This injected fat restores volume, as well as replenishing nutrients and blood supply to the the skin.
 This results in a more youthful appearance, and is the most natural way to rejuvenate your face.